sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 #### Subscription checks

-Sensu checks which are centrally defined and scheduled (i.e. by the [Sensu server](server)) are called "subscription checks".
-Sensu’s use of a [message bus (transport)](transport) for communication enables [topic-based communication][pubsub-topics] &mdash; where messages are published to a specific "topic", and consumers _subscribe_ to one or more specific topics.
-This form of communication is commonly referred to as the ["publish-subscribe pattern"][pubsub], or "pubsub" for short.
+Sensu checks which are centrally defined and scheduled by the [Sensu server][6] are called "subscription checks".
+Sensu’s use of a [message bus (transport)][13] for communication enables [topic-based communication][14] &mdash; where messages are published to a specific "topic", and consumers _subscribe_ to one or more specific topics.
+This form of communication is commonly referred to as the ["publish-subscribe pattern"][11], or "pubsub" for short.

-Subscription checks have a defined set of [subscribers][subscribers], a list of [transport](transport) [topics][pubsub-topics] that check requests will be published to.
-Sensu clients become subscribers to these topics (i.e. subscriptions) via their individual [client definition][client-definitions] `subscriptions` attribute.
+Subscription checks have a defined set of [subscribers][15], a list of [transport][13] [topics][14] that check requests will be published to.
+Sensu clients become subscribers to these topics (i.e. subscriptions) via their individual [client definition][16] `subscriptions` attribute.
 In practice, subscriptions will typically correspond to a specific role and/or responsibility (e.g. a webserver, database, etc).

 Subscriptions are a powerful primitives in the monitoring context because they allow you to effectively monitor for specific behaviors or characteristics